evanbruno617/Car_Sales/README.md

 ![image](https://github.com/evanbruno617/Car_Sales/blob/main/Resources/Univariate/Stick_CPI_2.png)

 Given the data the variable that has the best linear relationship with SCPI is the average used car price.
 It has a R^2 value of 0.37 with a standardized coefficient of correlation of 0.57.
 When predicting the future average used car price in the next month the equation is : price = SCPI * 1493.5 + 6615.38 will be used.
-Increasinf inflation by 1% will increase the overall price of a used car by 1493 in the following month.
+Increasing inflation by 1% will increase the overall price of a used car by 1493 in the following month.

 ### Unemployment Rate
 Using the money supply Linear regression was performed on each of variable in determining how the U/N of the previous month affects the variable of the current month.

 ![image](https://github.com/evanbruno617/Car_Sales/blob/main/Resources/Univariate/Stick_CPI_2.png)

-Given the data the variable that has the best linear relationship with U/N is the avergar used car price.
+Given the data the variable that has the best linear relationship with U/N is the average used car price.
 It has a R^2 value of 0.45 with a standardized coefficient of correlation of -0.67.
 This indicates a nergative correlation between the two.
 When predicting the future Ratio of Used to New car sales in the next month the equation is : price = U/N * -0.009454 + 0.371 will be used.

 ---